 The web host capabilities of Shopify are downright impressive.
 You get unlimited bandwidth, although that should be standard since your business growth would be stunted otherwise.
-They also update your web capabilities automatically, no need to take your site down and make your customers wait for an update.
+Shopify also updates your web capabilities automatically, no need to take your site down and make your customers wait for an update.
 That’s a great way to lose them!

-While it’s likely wise for massive companies to invest in more specific server space, most stores will never have a bandwidth problem while using Shopify as their web host.
+While it’s likely wise for massive companies to invest in more specific server space, most store owners will never have a bandwidth problem while using Shopify as their web host.